-If you press SHIFT + F1, it just turns the monitor display off.
+If you press SHIFT + F1, it turns the monitor display off.
 While the display is turned off, everything else works.
-The best way to understand is to play music on your computer, and then press the hotkey.
+The best way to understand is to play music on your computer and then press the hotkey.
 You will still be able to hear the music.

-The software uses Auto Hot Key Scripts, which it executes when the user uses the shortcut.
+The software uses Auto Hot Key Scripts, which it executes when using the shortcut.
 The first part of the code turns off the screen, while the second part is where it captures the input when you press SHIFT + F1.

 ;[Settings] ;button=F1 Hotkey ;modifier=Shift +=Shift ^=Ctrl !=Alt #=Win Hotkey to turn off the screen [Settings] button=F1 modifier=Shift